NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

   * Standard Deviation
   * Interquartile Range (IQR)
 * View a QQ plot visualization to explore whether the clinical field's data across the cohort is normally distributed, where:
-  * The clinical data values are plotted as the sample quantiles on the vertical axis, while the quantiles of the normal distribution are plotted on the horizontal axis
+  * The clinical data values are plotted as the sample quantiles on the vertical axis
+  * The the quantiles of the normal distribution are plotted on the horizontal axis
 * Download the box plot and QQ plot visualizations in SVG or PNG format
 * Download the raw data used to generate the QQ plot in JSON or TSV format